PauliusMacernis/Summary/README.md

 But it seems the answer to all of this is to keep going with the evolution by building the experience on a sense of "what defines the experience of my life".
 Which means one thing - getting rid of the fears I don't feel I wish to belong to first.

+Actually, I do already see some of the fears are inevitable to change.
+Even if these define me now.
+This simply means life is gonna change a lot one day.
+Who knows when.
+May be today.